 The Governing Body’s policy on Personal, Social and Health Education is available from the school, on request.

 In our Voluntary Controlled Schools, religious education is in accordance with the Suffolk Agreed Syllabus.
+To deliver this syllabus we use the Emmanuel Project across the school.

 Parents may, if they so wish, withdraw their child/ren from religious education, but are encouraged to speak to the Headteacher about their concerns.